 The most important resource you have in the field is your kayak guide.
 That’s why we’ve taken a major step beyond ordinary kayak tour companies in selecting and training our guides.
 Our expedition leaders are chosen not only for their extensive experience in outdoor instruction, but also for their comprehensive knowledge of natural history.
-Our kayak trips feature guides with academic credentials and often publications in their field of study.
+Our guided sea kayaking tours feature guides with academic credentials and often publications in their field of study.
 Sea Quest guides are committed to provide you with the best experience possible – you will find them knowledgeable, enthusiastic, patient, reliable, and above all, fun!

 Click on the photos to learn more about some of our kayak guides.

-We Will Take Care of You on a Sea Quest Kayak Tour
+We Will Take Care of You on Sea Quest’s Guided Sea Kayaking Tours

 Your safety and well-being is our most important goal.
-Our kayak guides are experienced in making our outdoor adventures exciting and stimulating, yet with a very low risk factor.
+Our kayak guides are experienced in making our guided sea kayaking tours exciting and stimulating, yet with a very low risk factor.
 Their professional training and judgment, combined with careful preparation assures this.
 In addition, every kayak guide carries a marine radiotelephone to summon assistance should it be needed.
 It can also help in the event one of your loved ones at home wishes to contact you.

 One of the pleasures of guiding sea kayaking trips is getting to know a variety of people, all of whom enjoy the outdoors and moving lightly through it.
 It’s a great way to make new friends.

 We now have sea kayak guide jobs and office positions open for the San Juan Island kayaking season, spring through fall.
-Please click here for details if you are interested in applying and be sure to contact us soon!
+Please click the link above for details if you are interested in applying and be sure to contact us soon!